Atlas Stream Processing Overview

 Atlas Stream Processing Regions

-Atlas Stream Processing supports creating stream processing instances on AWS.
-For a list of available regions, see the Stream Processing Instances section of the AWS feature reference.
+Atlas Stream Processing supports creating stream processing instances on AWS and Azure.
+For a list of available regions, see the Stream Processing Instances sections of the:

 Stream processors can read from and write to clusters hosted on different cloud providers, or in different regions so long as they are in the same project as the host stream processing instance.